markddrake/YADAMU---Yet-Another-DAta-Migration-Utility/README.md

 # YADAMU - Yet Another Data Migration Utility

 This project has morphed in scope from being a simple drop in replacement for Oracle's traditional IMP and EXP utilities.
-It now supports homegeneous IMPORT and EXPORT operations on Oracle 12c, Postgres, MySQL and SQL Server, as well as hetrogeneous migrations between any of the supported databases.
+It now supports homegeneous IMPORT and EXPORT operations on Oracle 11g, 12c 18c and 19c, Postgres, MySQL, MariaDB, SQL Server, as well as hetrogeneous migrations between any of the supported databases.
+Support for MongoDB is also available on an experimental basis.
 Hence the new name - YADAMU.

 YADAMU migrates DDL and Content.